dominik-da-rocha/text-venture/README.md

 # Text Venture

-Text Venture is a browser-based Click'n'Point Text Venture game that combines the classic elements of text-based adventures with modern graphical features.
+Text Venture is a browser-based Click'n'Point text-adventure game that combines the classic elements of text-based adventures with modern graphical features.
 In this game, players embark on an immersive journey through interactive storytelling, solving puzzles, making choices, and exploring a richly detailed world.

 ## Features